ESG Investing Explained

 ESG investing is the belief that environmental, social and governance components can have an impact on company success and market returns.

 Evaluating the pillars of ESG doesn’t necessarily mean that an investor rules out a company that has a history of struggling in one area or another.
 Nor does it mean that a company will not have issues with environmental concerns or social scandals in the future.
-Instead, ESG investing is an opportunity to look at a company through a different lens and to use that perspective to determine whether or not the company is likely to provide excellent long-term, risk-adjusted results for its investors.
+Instead, what ESG investing is, an opportunity to look at a company through a different lens and to use that perspective to determine whether or not the company is likely to provide excellent long-term, risk-adjusted results for its investors.

 Environmental, Social, and Governance